-Designed for Fall 2017 or Spring 2018 transfer students, the Summer Transfer Employment Program (STEP) provides an opportunity for transfer students to strengthen their UW-Madison connections while working on campus this summer.
+Designed for Fall 2018 or Spring 2019 transfer students, the Summer Transfer Employment Program (STEP) provides an opportunity for transfer students to strengthen their UW-Madison connections while working on campus this summer.
 STEP applicants have guaranteed part-time employment opportunities with employers such as the Unions, UW Athletics, DoIT and more.
-To apply, submit a cover letter, resume and application of interest by April 3.

 Campus Employer Spotlight